KushaalSingh/OOP244/README.md

 ---------------------------------------------------------------------------------

-For reasons unknown to me, our workshop guidelines do not call for the use of `std::string` from the `<string>` library and other prominent `C++` objects/functions.
-Therefore, you might have also come across the use of `C` functions which could have been substituted for `C++` objects/functions.
+For reasons unknown to me, our workshop guidelines do not advocate the use of `std::string` from the `<string>` library and other prominent `C++` objects/functions.
+Consequently, you may have encountered the use of `C` functions, which could have been replaced with their `C++` counterparts.